aridoza/foundational-java/java-basics/data-types-and-variables-lesson/README.md

 ## Introduction: Primitives vs. Objects (10 mins)

 Before we get into Strings, let's take a step back.
-Have you noticed that all the data types we've used so far are lowercase?
+Have you noticed that all the data types we've used so far begin with a lowercase letter?
 What do you notice about the `String` data type?

 What is the difference?
-Do you notice that it is capitalized?
+Do you notice that it begins with a capital S?
 This is a naming convention that is used to distinguish between primitive and Object data types.
+Primitive types always start with a lower case letter (e.g. int, double, boolean), where classes start with an upper (e.g. String, Integer)

 **Primitive data types**: are a piece of data and are **pass-by-value**.
 This means: Using a primitive as a parameter is like writing a number on a post-it note and handing it off. `int a = 1; ` is a *copy* of the number data, not a reference to where the data is stored;

 **Object data types**: contain attributes and methods, and start with a capital letter.
 These are **pass-by-reference**.

 In other words: Using an object is like using a dewey decimal system in the library.
 A variable assigned to an Object is given a number that references where a book can be found in the computer's library but is not a copy of the book itself. `Person a = new Person(Nancy, Drew); ` is a reference to the data Object that contains all info and methods in the class of that object.

+> Tip: Java naming convention - classes should start with a capital letter (e.g. _String_, _Integer_), primitives always start with a lower case letter (e.g. _int_, _boolean_), variables and method names start with a lower case letter (e.g. _main()_), multi-word names are camel-case (e.g. _vannaWhite_).
+Class constants (i.e. final instance and static variables) are generally all capitalized, and words separated by underscores (e.g. _private final Object MY_MUTEX_) .

 > Check: Discuss with the person next to you: What does a primitive contain?
 What does an object contain?
 What's one easy way to tell the difference between an Object and a primitive data type?
 Be ready to share out!